 A spinal injury will often lead to the loss of the ability to feel or move.
 Such an injury could be either complete or incomplete.
 In the event that you suffer from a complete spinal injury, you are likely to lose your nerve function as well as the ability to control your movements below the injury.
 This will often include your inability to control your legs, bladder, and bowels.

 On the flip side, an incomplete injury will not sever your entire ability to feel or move.
 While each case is essentially different, most victims of incomplete spinal injury will experience feelings below the spinal injury, while retaining some capacity to move.

 Apart from the injury that is caused by disease, spinal cord injuries usually occur when trauma to the spine leads to a fracture or crushes or dislocates the vertebrae.
 Spinal cord injuries are generally permanent, but some mild cases experience a certain degree of recovery.

 How to Sue for Spinal Cord Injuries

-If your spinal cord injury has been caused by another person's actions or negligence, you are entitled to bring a personal injury claim.
+If your spinal cord injury is the result of another person’s actions or negligence, you are entitled to bring a personal injury claim.
 Personal injury often encompasses the theories of strict liability, negligence and intentional torts.
-Negligence refers to a person's failure in acting as a rational and prudent person would in similar circumstances.
+Negligence refers to a person’s failure in acting as a rational and prudent person would in similar circumstances.

 Determination of Fault

-Timely filing of the spinal cord injury claim may qualify you for general damages for pain and suffering, including the emotional and physical pain, medical expenses, lost earnings and special damages among others.
-If you are looking for an exceptional personal injury lawyer in Chicago and Illinois, contact Marc J. Shuman.
+If you’re looking for an exceptional personal injury lawyer in Chicago and Illinois, contact Marc J. Shuman.
 They have seasoned lawyers who will competently represent you in court, significantly improving your chances of winning.